cytoscape/cytoscape.js-cxtmenu/README.md

 ## CSS

-You can style the font of the command text with the `cxtmenu-content` class.
+You can style the font of the command text with the `cxtmenu-content` class, and you can style disabled entries with the `cxtmenu-disabled` class.

 ## API